Esti-DJR/kambios/README.md

 === KAMBIOS ===

-A very small, very basic, CLI + GUI (PyQt6) file renamer, done in Python.
+A very small, very basic, CLI + GUI (PyQt6) file renamer, done in Python 3.13.11.

 This is just a basic file renamer that does three things: